O72/ezDistract/README.md

 # ezDistract

-A simple redteam tool that will distract the blue teamers from using the terminal properly.
+A simple redteam tool that will distract the blue teamers from using the terminal properly. (for competition usage)

 ## Prerequisites